-The Natural Environment: Open Space and Recreation Objective 1 Enhance the quality and variety of recreational opportunities, both passive and active, for all age groups and abilities in the City of Sulphur.
-Strategies Major Implementation Tools Priority Imp lementat Timing tion Strategies Wajor implementation roots 1-2-3 Year 1-3 Year 3-5 Year 5-10 Continue the close cooperation and Capital Improvement communication with Sulphur Parks and Programs, Program Recreation District (SPAR) on facilities and Development and 1 ALL programs.
+The Natural Environment: Open Space ce and Recreation Objectiv The Natural Environment: Open Space and Recreation Objective 1 Enhance the quality and variety of recreational of pportunities, both passive and acti ve, for all age gro ups and abilities in the City of Sulphur.
+Strategies Major Implementation Tools Priority Imp lementa Timing tion Strategies 1-2-3 Year 1-3 Year 3-5 Year 5-10 Continue the close cooperation and Capital Improvement communication with Sulphur Parks and Programs, Program Recreation District (SPAR) on facilities and Development and 1 ALL programs.
 Implementation, Facility Plans, Coordination Work with SPAR in considering options for a Capital Improvement recreational facility near the Sulphur Medical Programs, Budget Process and Services Corridor Emphasis Area (see V1.
-Funding, Program Future Land Use) that could cater to older Development and 2 X residents who live nearby and frequent many Implementation, Area Plans of the offices and services located near the and Strategic Issue Plans, corridor.
+Funding, Program Future Land Use) that could cater to older Development and 2 Х residents who live nearby and frequent many Implementation, Area Plans of the offices and services located near the and Strategic Issue Plans, corridor.
 Facility Plans, Coordination Expand the number of "passive" recreational Capital Improvement sites, such as the proposed park on Ruth Street Programs, Program and Tamarack and Pecan Street.
 Development and 2 Х Implementation, Facility Plans, Coordination